-Kindlehill seeks to imbue children in the younger years with reverence for life, to support primary age children in feeling themselves in relationship to this beautiful and complex world around them, and in the later primary and high school years, we strive to develop their critical thinking capacities, their resourcefulness and creativity, their sense that they can live meaningful and productive lives.
-As we accompany our young people into the world, we talk a lot about doing what you love and adding the layer of doing something that brings a greater good.
-In this way we inspire each other, and feel ourselves in our element as creative, resourceful and life affirming human beings.

-This brings us full circle to our 2015 vision, as we deepen and vitalize our individual and collaborative commitment to peace and reconciliation.
-Kindlehill School is a rich and vibrant environment for children and young people from kindy to year 10, providing a balanced and inspiring education.
-We have around us the warmth and strength of an active and resourceful parent body.
-Together we are kindling a light on the hill that will illumine and warm, hearts and minds, well into the future.
+Kindlehill seeks to imbue children in the younger years with reverence for life and to support primary age children in feeling themselves in relationship to the beautiful and complex world around them.
+In the later primary and high school years, we strive to develop the critical thinking capacities, resourcefulness and creativity, that will see our young people go into the world to live meaningful and productive lives.
+We have around us the warmth and strength of an active and resourceful parent body, as well as many supportive friends in our wider Blue Mountains community.
+Together we are kindling a light on the hill to illumine and warm, hearts and minds, well into the future.